-In a fireproof safe, you should also store items that you want to keep protected from fires – and sometimes also water damage.
+In a fireproof safe, you can also store items that you want to keep protected from fires – and sometimes also water damage.

 Did you Know?

 Not all fireproof safes are waterproof?
-To find a truly waterproof safe, check out our review of the top waterproof safes on the market today.
+To find some examples of waterproof rated safes, check out our review of the best waterproof safes on the market today.

-We’ve already written an epic post on the best fireproof safes on the market today.
+We’ve already written an epic post exploring some of the best fireproof safes on the market today.